-2.29.
+2.33.
 The number of applications recommended for approval overturned at planning committee over the past three years are set out in the table below.

-2020/21 2021/22 2022/23
+2021/22 2022/23 2023/24

-Total number of applications that 49 44 9
+Total number of applications that 44 9 32

 went to planning committee

-Number of officer recommendations 12 10 6
+Number of officer 10 6 10

-overturned
+recommendations overturned

-2.30.
+2.34.
 The majority of officer recommendations made to committee are not overturned.
 All Members are provided training on a regular basis.
 Training is on all aspects of planning, by Planning Officers, to help in their understanding of planning processes and to inform decisions regarding planning applications and at planning committee.
 This allows Members to continue to make informed decisions at planning committee.
 Following from our last action plan, the frequency of member training has increased.
-In addition, with the move to online training meetings the sessions have been well attended and received positive feedback from Members.
 Additional sessions are also held to review appeal decisions which were heard at committee to discuss how the Planning Inspector considered the appeal.